stembotvn/OttoDIY_mBlock_Extension/README.md

 ## OttoDIY
    A BiPedal Robot is very Fun and wonderful opensource project. http://www.ottodiy.com/ You can build your own and teach your kids programming Scratch for Otto Robot using this Extension
-## WHAT NEWS WITH OTTO mBLOCK in SCRATCH languague:
+## WHAT NEWS WITH OTTO mBLOCK in SCRATCH languague with this Extension OttoDiy 2.0:
    ### Otto can response sound, can follow the light, can read 2 buttons, can send and receive data to Serial
 ## Hardware (Basically same OttoDIY project)
 - connect Servo Hip left to D2